Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 	* `ethereum/mempool/blocks` - contains the last 6 Ethereum blocks, some columns contain null
 	* `ethereum/mempool/transactions` - contains all Ethereum transactions from the last 6 blocks as well as mempool transactions

 Notes: to speed up the process, our architecture contains separate tables (`mempool*`) for unconfirmed transactions, as well as for blocks that with a certain probability can be forked off from the main chain.
-For Bitcoin and Bitcoin Cash, `mempool*` contains the latest block transactions in addition to mempool transactions, and for Ethereum, that's the latest 6 blocks plus the mempool.
-Exception: for Bitcoin and Bitcoin Cash, the `blocks` table also contains information about the latest block (this may change in the future).
+For Bitcoin, Bitcoin Cash, and Litecoin, `mempool*` contains the latest block transactions in addition to mempool transactions, and for Ethereum, that's the latest 6 blocks plus the mempool.
+Exception: for Bitcoin, Bitcoin Cash, and Litecoin, the `blocks` table also contains information about the latest block (this may change in the future).
 For Ethereum, we do not "replay" transactions entirely (i.e. not looking for internal calls) for the last 6 blocks, so there is no `mempool/calls` table.

 **You can use filters** as follows: `?q=field(value)[,field(value)...]`, where `field` is the column by which a filter is needed, and `value` is a value, special value, or a range of values.
 The possible columns are listed in the tables below.
 Possible expressions for values:
 * `value` - e.g., ` bitcoin/blocks?q=id(0)` finds information about block 0